otvv/fgui/README.md

 * Easy to use and to customize.
 * Works on multiple graphics libraries.
 (DirectX, OpenGL, Vulkan, etc)
 * It comes with a built-in config system.
-(The framework is using [tinyxml2](https://github.com/leethomason/tinyxml2/) as a file parser.)
+(Not implemented yet.)

 _You can visit the [wiki (currently under construction)](https://github.com/otvv/fgui/wiki) page for widgets documentation and a how to setup guide._